Birmingham PR Agency Awarded Highest Accreditation by Best Companies

 “We strive to ensure each individual within WPR has the opportunity to expand their skill set, receives recognition for their effort and has a network of support available to help them to reach new heights.”

 In the past 12 months, WPR has launched a number of initiatives, including enhanced holiday leave, home deposit loans and Furry Friends Fridays.
-In addition, successes are regularly celebrated with the team, and learning lunches provide an opportunity for gaining and sharing knowledge.
+In addition, successes are regularly celebrated with the team, and learning lunches provide opportunities to gain and share knowledge.

-Social groups also exist and include a film club, charity committee, book club and football club – all aimed at bringing employees together.
+Social groups are also a big part of life at WPR and include a film club, charity committee, book club and football club – all aimed at bringing employees together.
 Each initiative at WPR is designed with employees in mind, to help them to maintain a healthy work-life balance.